California Transportation Commission

-The CTC mission statement, adopted May 19, 2010, is as follows:
+Mission

-The California Transportation Commission is an independent public agency dedicated to ensuring a safe, financially sustainable, world-class multimodal transportation system that reduces congestion, improves the environment, and facilitates economic development through the efficient movement of people and goods.
+The CTC mission statement, adopted May 19, 2010, is as follows:The California Transportation Commission is an independent public agency dedicated to ensuring a safe, financially sustainable, world-class multimodal transportation system that reduces congestion, improves the environment, and facilitates economic development through the efficient movement of people and goods.

 The CTC is responsible for many aspects of transportation planning, funding, and management.
 The primary responsibilities of the CTC include: